ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 esmvaltool --help
 ~~~

-If installation is successful, ESMValTool prints a help message to the console.
+If the installation is successful, ESMValTool prints a help message to the console.
-For more details about development installation, see ESMValTool documentation on
-[install from source][install-from-source].

 > ## Checking the development installation
 >